 After unveiling Windows 10 May 2019 update, Microsoft disabled the Automatic Registry Backup on Windows 10.
-In case, you ignore this setting, there is no chance to access default backup folder and instead it displays void hive with 0 KB in size.
+In case, you ignore this setting, there is no chance to access the default backup folder and instead, it displays void hive with 0 KB in size.
 Here, in this blog post, we guide some easy methods to enable Automatic Registry Backup in Windows 10.

 Windows\System32\config\RegBack folder.
-Users can create such backup using Task scheduler automatic maintenance feature.
-However, the entire concept changes with evolving Windows 10 version 1803 OS.
+Users can create such backup using the Task scheduler automatic maintenance feature.
+However, the entire concept changes with the evolving Windows 10 version 1803 OS.
 You have to now manually enable Automatic Registry Backup on your Windows 10 PC.
 There are two easy ways to do so – Registry Editor and Command Prompt.

 How to enable Automatic Registry Backup in Windows 10 Process

 Here, are the two methods using which you can enable Automatic Registry Backup on your System.
 Let’s see them one by one-

 Before proceeding ahead, you must create a system restore point so as to wrap things back to normal if anything goes wrong during backup.

 Backup using Registry tweak

 Enabling Automatic Registry Backup is quite simple, just follow these steps-